imgag/ngs-bits/README.md

 ## Obtaining ngs-bits

-Please use git to download the most recent release:
+Please use git to download the most recent release (the source code packages of GitHub do not contains required sub-modules):

     git clone --recursive https://github.com/imgag/ngs-bits.git
 	cd ngs-bits